svlad-90/livelooping/md/looper-mux/looper-mux.md

 ### Changing the Turnado dictator value

-In order to change the turnado dictator value, use the **"FX DEPTH"** knowb on the KP3+:
+In order to change the turnado dictator value, use the **"FX DEPTH"** knob on the KP3+:

 ![Changing turnado dictator level](./resources/changing-turnado-dictator-level.jpg)